feldera/feldera/docs/tutorials/time-series.md

 );
 ```

-The value of the `LATENESS` attribute is an expression that evaluates to a
+The value of the `LATENESS` attribute is a constant expression that must have a
-constant value.
-The expression must have a type that can be subtracted from the
+type that can be subtracted from the column type.
+In the above example,
-column type.
-In the above example, lateness for a column of type `TIMESTAMP` is
-specified as an `INTERVAL` type.
+lateness for a column of type `TIMESTAMP` is specified as an `INTERVAL` type.

 **Views can have lateness too**.
 Lateness is a property of input data; however
 it is not always possible to associate a lateness annotation with an input table